Barty opts out of French Open title defense amid pandemic

-BRISBANE, Australia (AP) — Top-ranked Ash Barty will not defend her French Open title because of concerns over traveling during the COVID-19 pandemic.
+BRISBANE, Australia (AP)Ash Barty has prioritized her health over her status as women’s tennis No. 1 by opting out of a second Grand Slam event during the coronavirus pandemic, this time skipping a title defense at the French Open.

-After skipping the U.S. Open, which is being contested in New York without crowds, Barty has also decided against traveling to Europe for an event in Rome starting Sept.
-14 and the Sept.
-27-Oct.
-10 French Open.
+After pulling out of the U.S. Open, which is being contested in New York without crowds, Barty has also decided against traveling to Europe for a clay court tournament in Rome and the rescheduled French Open from Sept.
+27 because of concerns over COVID-19.
+She has indicated she may not play competitively again until 2021.

+The 24-year-old Australian said it was a tough decision, particularly because Roland Garros is where she captured her first major title last year.

-“Last year’s French Open was the most special tournament of my career so this is not a decision I have made lightly,” Barty, who won her first major title on the clay courts of Roland Garros, said in a statement Tuesday.
-“I wish the players and the French Federation all the best for a successful tournament.”
+”Last year’s French Open was the most special tournament of my career so this is not a decision I have made lightly,” Barty said in a statement Tuesday. ”I wish the players and the French Federation all the best for a successful tournament.”

-Barty announced her withdrawal hours after French Open organizers said spectators would be allowed at the tournament despite a growing number of coronavirus cases in the country.
+The statement was issued within hours of French Open organizers saying spectators would be allowed at the tournament despite a growing number of coronavirus cases in the country.

-The 24-year-old Australian cited the health risks associated with COVID-19 and her interrupted preparation as the main reasons for pulling out of the tournaments.
-She hasn’t been able to work with her coach recently because of domestic state border closures in Australia.
+Barty cited potential health risks associated with COVID-19 and her interrupted preparation as the main reasons for pulling out of the tournaments.
+She hasn’t been able to practice with her coach, Craig Tyzzer, recently because of domestic border closures within Australia.
+Barty lives in Queensland, which has become Australia’s hub for professional sports during the pandemic, and Tyzzer lives interstate.

 Parts of Australia are in lockdown amid a second wave of the coronavirus that has lifted the country’s death toll from the disease to 770.
 COVID-19 has killed nearly 190,000 Americans and more than 30,000 people in France, according to a count by Johns Hopkins University.
 Globally, there have been more than 27 million cases and deaths have topped 890,000.